ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

 - **Tableau Shows High Demand with Competitive Salary:**
 Tableau has a significant demand count of 230, indicating a strong need for data visualization skills.
 Despite not having the highest average salary, Tableau offers competitive compensation at $99,288 on average.

 This highlights the importance of data visualization tools in conveying insights and aiding decision-making processes.

-### 6. Top Countries by Job Postings
+## 6. Countries with the Highest Numbers of Job Postings

-Here I want to gain insights into the data to understand the distribution of job opportunities across different countries or regions.
+To uncover the countries with the most opportunities for data analysts.

+**SQL Query**

 ```sql
 SELECT